How Much Does A Rook Piercing Hurt? – Pain Guide

 You also are sure to experience some tenderness in the area after the piercing.
 If you do things such as sleep on that side of your head, you may make the pain a little bit worse than it otherwise would be.

-Using a good piercing aftercare product can help to reduce pain and speed up overall healing.
+Using a good piercing aftercare product can help to soothe pain and speed up overall healing.

 6 Important Ear Piercing Aftercare Steps You Must Ensure You Take: